UK Economics Courses

 What are the entry requirements for Economics?

 - Typical IELTS requirements: 6.5 overall, with no lower than 6.0 in any one component.

-If you need to improve your IELTS score ahead of beginning an Economics degree, sign up for flexible part-time IELTS classes today.
+If you need to improve your IELTS score ahead of beginning an Economics degree, sign up for flexible part-time IELTS classes in Nairobi today.